lichkitsch/old_campaigns/fae/notes.md

 Sorrel's parents don't want her to continue the royal line either, and in fact want all fae to eventually assimilate as well.

+Sorrel gets dragged into a political battle in which she is both hunted and supported by various factions of fae and human alike.
+With only a handful of close friends she can trust, Sorrel must navigate the dangerous game of the crumbling Seelie Court.